1. Swapping a kitchen every time you change flat

 But it’s not that simple.
 In Berlin all new-builds must have one from 2017, but the law for existing buildings doesn't come into effect until 2021.
 Home owners in Bavaria still have until the end of 2017 to install them.

-So, although Germany is finally bringing in laws, you may well not have a smoke alarm if you live in the capital for another four years.
+So, although Germany is finally bringing in laws, you probably won't have a smoke alarm if you live in the capital for another four years.
 Who would have thought it would take so long to install a life-saving and oh-so-small thing?

 Almost everything is in a room at the back and not easy to get your hands on.
 Photo: DPA